2018 — Rolling Hills Estates, CA/US

 Default to competing interps and no RVIs, and default to theory comes first.
 I don’t need articulated abuse to vote on theory, but if it is there, point it out and your speaks will go up.
 If you are going for theory, you better actually go for it.
 I probably won’t vote on it if it is 30 seconds in the 2NR/AR.
 High threshold for PICs bad.
 Low threshold for condo.

-Always default to probability over magnitude unless you give me a reason otherwise.
+Generally default to probability over magnitude unless you give me a reason otherwise.
 Weighing is your job, not mine.
 This is huge.
 I need clear impact scenarios to vote for an argument.

 Speaker Points -- I will vote on 30 speaks theory